 Tso Moriri Lake is the lake situated in Ladakh part of Jammu and Kashmir in North India.
 The lake lies at the altitude of 4822m, which is the high altitude lake entirely within India.
-It is about 26 km north to south in length and 3-5 km in wide.
-The Korzok Monastery, on the western bank of the lake, is 400 years old and attracts tourists and Buddhist pilgrims.
+It is about 26 km north to south in length and 3-5 km wide.
+The Korzok Monastery, on the western bank of the Tso Moriri lake, is 400 years old and attracts tourists and Buddhist pilgrims.
 Tourism during May – September attracts a large number of foreign and local tourists.
-This is not much frequented but wonderful trekking route with altogether different landscapes lies in the prohibited area.
+This is not much frequented but a wonderful trekking route with altogether different landscapes lies in the prohibited area.
+The scenery is wild and vast with snow-capped peaks lining the far horizon.

 Today arrive at the Delhi International Airport and meet our local representative.
 By private transport, we transfer you to our Hotel.